 Like most politicians, Kamala Harris has made her compelling personal story a central part of her public image.
 That story—of a child born to immigrants in Oakland, who ascended to the upper echelon of California politics—started to reach a national audience in the run-up to the 2016 election, when she first won her seat in the Senate; since then, through her work in the Senate, the 2020 Democratic primary, and the general campaign, it spread even wider.

-Now, with Harris set to make history as the country's first woman Vice President—and as the first Black and Indian-American person to hold the position—her story's worth revisiting.
+Now, with Harris set to make history as the country's first woman Vice President—and as the first Black and Indian-American person to hold the position—at the Inauguration on January 20, her story's worth revisiting.
 Here, how the Vice President-Elect worked her way up to national office.

 Harris started her career as a prosecutor.